is-Lewis/human-utils/README.md

 ```

 **Design Principles:**
-- Each tool is self-contained with pure logic layer (UI-agnostic)
+- Tools are pure logic libraries with zero UI dependencies
+- Screens consume tools (screens → tools, never the reverse)
+- All navigation destinations live in `/screens` for consistency
 - Shared utilities organized by function type for maximum reusability
 - Component-driven architecture with React Navigation
 - Custom theme system with Light/Dark mode support